vacp2p/roadmap/content/dst/nomos/2025q1-nomos-scaling.md

 * Improve the RFC culture
   by allowing for faster and easier development of RFCs with the aid of rapidly accelerated insights into how an RFC in development will perform as it's being expanded and going through the draft process.
-* Allow easier post-mortem analysis of the success or relative performance of a given RFC - does this change use more or less bandwidth?
+* Allow easier post-mortem analysis of the success or relative performance of a given RFC

-Did it improve things?
-Seeing the effects of changes at scale allows for a greater ability to usefully wrap up work on and conclude an RFC process and document and absorb what we learned in the process into further improvements.
+### Additional info

 ## Task List

 ### Mixnet benchmarking

-* fully qualified name: <vac:dst:nomos:nomos-benchmarking>
+* fully qualified name: <vac:dst:nomos:2025q1-nomos-scaling:nomos-benchmarking>
 * owner: Alberto
 * status: 0%
 * start-date: <yyyy/mm/dd>